Advertisement

 Is hay lower in energy and sugar?

-This service can be hugely valuable in helping you to work towards your horse’s weight loss goals, with some companies offering not just numerical results but follow up advice and assistance in diet planning from their expert teams.
+This service can be hugely valuable in helping you to work towards your horse’s weight loss goals, with some companies offering not only numerical results but follow up advice and assistance in diet planning from their expert teams.

 Soaking hay for between three and six hours can help to reduce its water-soluble carbohydrate (sugar) content.

-Is my horse’s restricted diet balanced?
+Is a restricted diet balanced?

 It is important to note that in the UK a forage-only diet is very unlikely to be meeting all your horse or pony’s essential daily vitamin and mineral requirements, even during the summer months when the nutritive content of the grass is higher.